 To initiate a timed test, enter the length of test (in ms) into the Total Poll Time field.
-For example, to verify to number of tags read in a 30-second interval, enter 30000 and press the Start button.
+For example, to verify to number of tags read in a 30-second interval, select Active Operating Mode, enter 30000, and press the Start button.
 The test will complete after 30 seconds and the output statistics are updated for the poll time.